neonexus/sails-react-bootstrap-webpack/README.md

 ### A note about dependency versions

 All dependencies in `package.json` are "version locked".
-This means that explicit version numbers are used ONLY, no fuzzy matches like `^` or `*`.
-The reason for this is the rampant uptick in package poisoning.
-Once a version has been created on NPM, it can't be updated or recreated, only deleted.
-Plus, it's nice to see when dependency versions change in Git commits.
+This means that explicit version numbers are used, no fuzzy matches like `^` or `*`.

-I manually check the changes when a package has a new version, to verify there isn't any sneaky bits trying to compromise something.
-I use
-[`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates), and just run `ncu` when I want to check dependencies.
+A couple of reasons / advantages for why this is done:

+* Package poisoning is a serious threat, that should NOT be taken lightly.
+You are relying on someone else's package, and if you have a fuzzy match for a dependency, you are opening the door wide open for bad actors to do bad things.
+If the author of the package you depend on gets hacked, and the hacker decides to manipulate a package for nefarious purposes, all they have to do is release a minor version to the package, and your fuzzy match will download it, no questions asked.
+* If there happens to be a release that falls in a fuzzy match, which just so happens to have been released after testing is completed, but before PRODUCTION has done an `npm install`, there is a possibility of bugs being introduced into PRODUCTION, and not caught until well after customers become extremely irate.
+* Version locking helps prevent "works on my machine" syndrome.
+Because it is generally habit to `npm install` after a `git pull` (or at least should be if not a Git hook), keeping versions explicit with commits helps prevent a LOT of weirdness.
+* It's just easier to see when dependency versions change in commit history.
+Helps prevent headaches.

+In the end, **DON'T BE FUZZY!
+BE EXPLICIT!** Use a tool like [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) to make dependency updates easier to audit / update.

 ## How to Use

+### Downloading a Copy

 You can quickly download / install dependencies using [`drfg` (Download Release From GitHub)](https://www.npmjs.com/package/drfg) via NPX (if you have Node.js installed, you have NPX):